moshmage/tc-easymode/README.md

-# What
+# Torn City - Easy Mode (tc-em)
-Torn City - Easy Mode (tc-em) attempts to make the game a little less all over the place by adding to its UI.
+This user-script attempts to make the game a little less all over the place by adding to its UI.

 ## Adds to Torn City
 - Several automatic clicks